spacedriveapp/spacedrive/README.md

 - Tauri allows us to create a pure Rust native OS webview, without the overhead of your average Electron app.
 This brings the bundle size and average memory usage down dramatically.
 It also contributes to a more native feel, especially on macOS due to Safari's close integration with the OS.
 - ...

-Spacedrive's core (`sdcorelib`) is written in pure Rust, using the Tauri framework to embed a React app in a native browser window for UI.
-The mobile app is React Native, with `sdcorelib` embedded as a native binary.
+Spacedrive's core (`sdcore`) is written in pure Rust, using the Tauri framework to embed a React app in a native browser window for UI.
+The mobile app is React Native, with `sdcore` embedded as a native binary.

 ## Apps
 - `desktop`: a [Tauri](https://nextjs.org) app